dheera/mnist-clock/README.md

 A clock that displays using randomly selected MNIST digits.

-Original idea/concept was from a social media status by [Evan Pu](https://evanthebouncy.github.io/), hardware/software implementation by me ([Dheera Venkatraman](http://dheera.net/).
+Original idea/concept was from a social media status by [Evan Pu](https://evanthebouncy.github.io/), hardware/software implementation by [Dheera Venkatraman](http://dheera.net/).

 ![image](/images/assembly1.jpg "image")